 Note 2.
 If Q is the quantum amplitude it reduces as Q.Cos(q°), where q° is the angle between that amplitude and the filter direction in quantum space, so at a 90° angle it has no value, as Cos (90°) = 0.

-One might suppose that adding a dimension to a three-dimensional space adds one new direction but in mathematics, the result is three new directions at right angles to each other.
-In Figure 3.18, each of the three planes that cut through a point in our space has a quantum direction outside our space, and they are all at right angles to each other.
-Adding a dimension outside our space allows three new orthogonal quantum directions (Note 1).
+One might think that adding one dimension to a three-dimensional space adds one new direction but in mathematics, it adds three new directions.
+In Figure 3.18, each of the three planes that cut through a point in our space has its own quantum direction outside space.
+Adding a dimension to our space then produces three new quantum directions, all at right angles to each other (Note 1).

 Figure 3.18.
 Quantum directions outside our space

-A filter that blocks vertically polarized light by stopping vibration in one quantum direction doesn’t block the other quantum direction, so horizontally polarized light can pass right through it.
-Light can vibrate in two orthogonal quantum directions, so what blocks one vibration doesn’t block the other.
+Vertically polarized light vibrates in a quantum direction at right angles to horizontally polarized light, so what blocks one doesn’t block the other, as they are independent vibrations.
 What then happens when a polarization filter is turned on an angle?

 Note 1: If physical space has dimensions (X, Y, Z), let quantum space have dimensions (X, Y, Z, Q), where Q is a fourth quantum dimension.
 A point in physical space with three orthogonal planes XY, XZ and YZ through it then has three orthogonal quantum directions outside our space.
 A photon with any polarization plane can vibrate into a quantum direction at right angles to it.